ane/ane.github.io/_posts/2017-03-08-camel-abstractions.md

 Overall, Camel is a nice abstraction, well worth the effort and years that has been put into it.
 It's not a *free* abstraction, since there's always a slight compatibility or configuration overhead.
 If it works, it removes programmers from the protocol level, moving them to the data level.
+This is the level where you should be working at, if your goal is to shuffle data around.
+For this purpose, when it works, Camel is excellent.

 Conversely, if it doesn't, it puts programmers at an awkward position: you're still working with both data and protocol, *and* you have the overhead of the framework to deal with.
+Worse, your code is now polluted by the requirements of *Camel endpoints*, when the goal of Camel is to completely remove the requirements imposed by endpoints in general.

+That said, in integration scenarios, Camel works *most of the time*, so you should always have a think about it before you start using it.